SR3-MP/SR3MP-Docs/README.md

 # SR3MP-Docs
-SR3MP docs to help developers creating mods with our custom framework dsqdsqdsqqsd.
+SR3MP docs to help developers creating mods with our custom framework.